Snorkeling on Vieques

 It’s probably best if you bring your own gear, preferably something you’ve used in the past.
 That way, you’ll be comfortable with the gear, and familiar with how it works.

-You can buy snorkel gear on the big island at WalMart, Kmart, Sams and Costco (in season).
-Walgreens and CVS sometimes have a small selection, too.
+You can buy snorkel gear on the main PR at WalMart and Walgreens sometimes .

-You can now get a shared taxi from the ferry terminal to take you Playa Chiva, Playa Caracas, Sombe and Playa Negra’s trail head.
-Get their telephone number and call them when you want to return.
+If you are on the island but don’t have a car, you should be able to get a shared taxi from the ferry terminal to take you Playa Chiva, Playa Caracas, Sombe and Playa Negra’s trail head.
+Get the taxi driver’s telephone number and call them when you want to return.
 Should be about $10 per person each way.

 Click on a placename below to view the location on Google Maps ...